MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 ```

 ### -SettingsGroup
-To get compliance levels only for the metrics located in the specified group.
+To evaluate compliance only for the metrics located in the specified group.

 There are 2 settings groups in PSCodeHealthSettings.json, so there are 2 possible values for this parameter : 'PerFunctionMetrics' and 'OverallMetrics'.

 Metrics in the PerFunctionMetrics group are for each individual function and metrics in the OverallMetrics group are for the entire file or folder specified in the 'Path' parameter of Invoke-PSCodeHealth.

-If not specified, compliance levels for metrics in both groups are output.
+If not specified, compliance is evaluated for metrics in both groups.

 ```yaml
 Type: String